torik42/YaLafi/README.md

 Please note the general problem indicated in
 [Issue #17](../../issues/17).
 Here is again the [introductory example](#example-html-report) from above.
-Navigation between highlighted text parts is possible with `:lne` and `:lp`, an error list is shown with `:lli`.
+Navigation between highlighted text parts is possible with `:lne` and `:lp`.

 ![Vim plugin vim-LanguageTool](figs/vim-languagetool.png)